 The design approach that defines Anantara's Salalah property belongs to a broader pattern emerging across premium Arabian hospitality: properties that read the vernacular architecture of their region rather than importing a generic luxury vocabulary.
 Across the Arabian Peninsula, the most considered resort projects of the past decade have moved away from imported marble-and-glass templates toward low-rise compounds that borrow from local building traditions, use local stone and plaster textures, and let landscaping do the heavy atmospheric work.
 Al Baleed's placement in the Dhofar region gives designers material to work with that few other Omani locations provide: the coast, the lagoon, the proximity to frankincense-scented hills, and the unique light quality that comes when monsoon cloud cover softens the Gulf sun.

-Get Exclusive Access →The resort's spatial logic follows a low-density model that has become the mark of the more serious end of Arabian resort design.
+The resort's spatial logic follows a low-density model that has become the mark of the more serious end of Arabian resort design.
 Rather than consolidating guests into towers or dense wings, the property spreads across a landscaped coastal site where the relationship between indoor and outdoor space shifts depending on the time of year.
 During khareef, when temperatures drop and humidity rises to levels unusual for the Gulf, the landscape itself becomes the feature, and a resort that has invested in its grounds rather than its lobby makes more editorial sense.
 Compare this to the vertical ambition of city-adjacent properties, and the difference in intent becomes clear.

-This design philosophy places Al Baleed in a peer set closer to properties like Alila Jabal Akhdar in Jabal Akhdar or Anantara Al Jabal Al Akhdar Resort in Nizwa, both of which use dramatic natural settings as their primary design argument, than to urban luxury hotels where interior programming carries more weight.
+This design philosophy places Al Baleed in a comparable set closer to properties like Alila Jabal Akhdar in Jabal Akhdar or Anantara Al Jabal Al Akhdar Resort in Nizwa, both of which use dramatic natural settings as their primary design argument, than to urban luxury hotels where interior programming carries more weight.
 The logic in all three cases is similar: the architecture creates a frame, and the landscape fills it.

 The La Liste Recognition and What It Signals

-A score of 93 points in the La Liste Leading Hotels 2026 ranking is a meaningful data point, not because La Liste is the only arbiter of quality but because of what the scoring methodology implies.
+A score of 93 points in the La Liste Top Hotels 2026 ranking is a meaningful data point, not because La Liste is the only arbiter of quality but because of what the scoring methodology implies.
 La Liste aggregates data from multiple review sources and applies a weighting system that rewards consistency across traveller feedback categories.
 A 93 puts Al Baleed in the upper tier of Arabian Peninsula resort properties recognised by the ranking, alongside a cohort of hotels that tend to share certain characteristics: reliable service delivery, physical plant maintenance, and a guest experience that holds across different room types and travel contexts.

 For a property in Salalah, that recognition carries additional weight.
 The city does not benefit from the same level of international travel infrastructure as Muscat or Dubai, which means properties here work harder for their recognition without the automatic uplift that comes from being embedded in a major hub.
 The Six Senses Zighy Bay Resort on the Musandam Peninsula and Jumeirah Muscat Bay in Bandar Jissah operate in locations that attract a more established international visitor flow.
 Salalah's guest profile skews differently: Gulf residents and Oman-specialist travellers who come specifically for khareef, for the frankincense souqs, and for Dhofar's coastal and mountain landscape.